 Statistical analysis.
-(McMurdie and Holmes, 2013)Pairwise significant difference assessments were performed by Wilcoxon signed-rank exact test(Kassambara, 2021), which is a non-parametric statistical hypothesis test used for comparing repeated measurements on a single sample.
-Significant differences across all three software were assessed by the non-parametric statistical Friedman rank-sum test.
-This test has been used to detect differences in measurements across more than two groups.
-Both statistical tests mentioned above were performed with the R package "stats" (R Core Team, 2020).
+Metagenomic profiles were loaded into R (R Core Team, 2020) for statistical analysis using the package “phyloseq” (McMurdie and Holmes, 2013).
+Pairwise significant difference assessments were performed by Wilcoxon signed-rank test implemented in R’s “rstatix” package (Kassambara, 2021), which is a non-parametric statistical hypothesis test used for comparing repeated measurements on a single sample.
 Alpha (Shannon, 1948; Simpson, 1949) and beta diversity (Bray and Curtis, 1957) indices (Whittaker, 1960) were used to describe the relationship of the microbes within and between samples, respectively, and were calculated with the R package "vegan" (Oksanen et al., 2013).
-Plotting of the beta diversity indices was done using Multidimensional scaling (MDS) (Mair, 2018), which reduces the dimensions of the pairwise comparison matrix between samples for the visualization of in-between sample microbial community relationship in a lower dimension, was done with the R package "phyloseq" (McMurdie and Holmes, 2013).
-Microbial compositions present in each sample were assessed by a differentially abundant (DA) taxa analysis using the R package "DeSeq2" (Love, Huber and Anders, 2014)(Love, Huber and Anders, 2014).(Holm, 1979)
+The differentially abundant taxa analyzed between samples collected from two different tissues were done by using the R package "DeSeq2" (Love, Huber and Anders, 2014) using the "Wald” test which normalizes reads classified under each species taxon with the “poscounts” method.
+The data visualization for the metagenomics profiles was performed using the R package "ggplot2" (Ginestet, 2011).
+For all statistical analysis, p-values were adjusted with the Holm-Bonferroni method (Holm, 1979).
+Results with p-adjusted value (padj) < 0.05 were identified as significant.

 Results

+Setting up DBs for Microbial Profiling

+DB setup - DBs
-Profiling compositions with different DBs.
-To address the biases introduced from database selection during metagenomics profiling, four different databases (minikraken, standard, customized, and maxikraken) were used to classify the Rattus samples using Kraken2.

-Three of the four databases was built previously and provided by the science community without charge (minikrakenV2, standard, maxikraken), while the customized databases were build following the protocols provided in the Kraken2 manual.
-Maxikraken2 DBs, although could be downloaded directly, requires over 150 GB memory the workstation used for analysis.
-While minikrakenV2, distributed by the developer of Kraken2, only requires less than 8GB.
-Customized database (60 GB) was built with the same composition of the standard database (53 GB), with the addition of the two Rattus genomes, which is the host species of the dataset.
+To address the biases introduced from database and software selection during metagenomics profiling, four different Kraken2 databases (minikraken, standard, customized, and maxikraken) and nine different profiling software were used to classify the microbial communities of the wild rat samples.
+Specific versions and compositions of the DBs used for each software in this study , as well as the computational resources and time used to build each software is available in Table 1.
+For DBs comparisons, the maxikraken2 DBs, includes both complete and draft genomes of the microbe, requires over 150 GB of memory available on the workstation for the downstream analyses, while the standard DB requires only 53 GB and minikraken DB requires 8GB.
+Customized DB (60 GB) was built with the same composition of the standard DB, with the addition of the genomes of two Rattus species the dataset was collected from.
 With 12 threads of CPU used on UGA’s high memory computing node, the building of the customized database took ~15 hrs (Table I) to complete the building process.
-Kraken2 will loaded database selected into the workstation for every analysis the software perform, thus the memory resources utilized during Kraken2’s analyses are directly correlated with the choice of the databases.
-Time of the analyses also changes with the selection of the databases, but the differences is only in the range of seconds.
+Time of the analyses also changes with the selection of the databases, but the differences is only in the range of minutes.

+DB setup - Software

+For rest of the software, pre-built DBs were chosen to perform the profiling, if these were provided by the software (Table I).
+CLARK, CLARK-s, Diamond, and Kaiju were the only four software in our study without a pre-built software provided.
+With 12 threads of CPU used on UGA’s high memory computing node, building of CLARK’s database took over 42 hours to complete, with over 400 GB memory utilized (Table I).
+CLARK-s database, required to build on top of the CLARK’s database, took around 40 additional hour to complete, with around 300 GB memory utilized (Table I).
+Building of Diamond’s database, with the same computational setting, completed in ~2.4 hours utilizing ~ 8 GB, while Kaiju’s database took ~ 5 hours to complete utilizing ~115 GB of memory (Table I).
+As for analysis time, using 12 CPU on UGA’s high memory computing node, Diamond used ~5 hour on average to classify one sample and BLASTN used ~2 hr to classify one sample.
+Rest of the software could finish classifying one sample within 5 minutes at most (Table I).

+Differences in Microbial Profiles Classified Using Different DBs and Software

+Microbial profile comparison - DBs